asv-soft/asv-mavlink/README.md

 ### 3.2 Naming Conventions

 Consistent naming conventions are essential for code readability.
-Throughout the codebase, we follow the general [Microsoft Naming Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines)
+Throughout the codebase, we follow the guidelines outlined [in our documentation](https://docs.asv.me/use-cases/for-developers)

 These conventions contribute to a unified and coherent codebase.